 This free educational website is perfect for beginners to advanced coders.
 With options ranging from creating games to making animated sprites, the coding activities on Code.org range from practical to just downright fun.
 Under the projects tab there are multiple awesome opportunities for learning and exploration, such as making apps, building games, and most famously, trying their Minecraft coding games!

 Get started at Code.org.

 CodeMonkey is filled with games to get your kids excited about coding, clearly organized from novice to advanced, so even kids who can’t read yet can learn block-coding problem solving.
 By the end of this subscription service, they will be exploring Python!
 With a two week free trial, this is a great chance to find if these cute monkeys are the perfect fit.

 Scratch is a free website run by MIT for intermediate coders.
 It provides an open space to do with as you please, creating games, stories, and animations.
-Upload your fun creations to Scratch so you can share with your friends — you can also try out other people’s hard work.
-If you’re unsure where to start, try one of the free tutorials for inspiration or dive into one of the pre-made starter projects.
-For the newer coders try out Scratch Junior!
+Young coders can upload their creations to Scratch to share with friends, and try out other people’s hard work.
+Unsure where to start?
+Try one of the free tutorials for inspiration or dive into one of the pre-made starter projects.
+For the newer coders, try out Scratch Junior!

 Grasshopper is a free program geared towards older coders, as it focuses less on games and brings in more real life application.
 You progress through the curriculum starting with basic shape work to learning how to code your own website.
 A huge highlight is the course on learning how to interview for coding jobs, a great tool for those in high school and beyond.

 codeSpark Academy is a subscription based service led by a former Disney Imagineer.
 The codeSpark world is populated with adorable "Foos" who help younger kids learn coding games so fun they won’t even know they’re learning!
 Always looking to give back, codeSpark uses its earnings to fund and integrate computer science in low-income schools.